The MSIS Degree Focuses on the Intersection of Business, IT Management, and Engineering

 You’ll also have the flexibility to tailor your degree to your professional goals through a number of available concentrations and electives.

-Students with non-STEM bachelor’s degrees have the opportunity to earn an MS in IS in an accelerated time frame with Northeastern’s MS in Information Systems – Bridge program (IS Bridge).
+Students with non-STEM bachelor’s degrees have the opportunity to earn an MS in IS with Northeastern’s MS in Information Systems – Bridge program (IS Bridge).

 Innovative Curriculum - MS in Information Systems (MSIS)